Container Registry CDN

 Rotation

-Section titled “Rotation”In order to rotate a key, you should first create a new random_password
+Section titled “Rotation”In order to rotate a key, in the module provisioning the CDN, follow these steps:

-- Verify the new key by generating a signed URL (see above).
+create_new_keytotruethen apply the change - Grab the new key from the outputs (see Overview above) and verify the new key by generating a signed URL (see above)

 - Wait at least 15 minutes which is the maximum lifetime of signed URLs generated by Registry